 - Tips for Improving Your Existing Soil

-- Clematis Soil FAQs
+- Clematis Soil FAQs:

 Although there are several groups of clematis, they all require fertile, well-draining soil that can still hold some moisture.
 Loamy soil is best, but chalky, sandy, or clay soils also work well with some amendments.
 Clematis prefer neutral to slightly acidic soils with a pH range of 6.5 to 7.0.

-The Best Type of Soil for Clematis Flowers
+Ideal Soil for Growing Blooming Clematis Flowers

 The Best Soil pH for Clematis Flowers

 Clematis flowers prefer soils that are neutral to slightly acidic.
 The ideal pH range for clematis flowers is between 6.5 and 7.0.
 Clematis won’t appreciate some chalky or peat soils as they can be either too alkaline or too acidic.

 You can alter the pH level of your soil to better suit clematis flowers.
 Work in some lime if you need to make your soil more alkaline.
 If you need to increase acidity, add some sulfur